-Tory Police and Crime Commissioner caught speeding five times in 12 weeks
+Tory police and crime commissioner caught speeding five times in 12 weeks

 She campaigned for election using the slogan “Make Notts Safe” and promised to “reduce crime with action, not words”.

-The case was adjourned until July 19 where Henry is expected to argue two of the five offences were due to “emergencies”, with one being when she was “very concerned for one of her children”.
+The case was adjourned until 19 July where Henry is expected to argue that two of the five offences were due to “emergencies”, with one being when she was “very concerned for one of her children”.

 Henry did not respond to questions over whether she would resign from her position.